 - Corporations: $17.77 billion

-An organization must choose between pursuing foundation or government funding, but not both
+An organization should choose between pursuing foundation or government funding, but not both simultaneously

 Obviously, the top of the giving distribution includes individuals.
 They are an extremely valuable resource for any organization, but require outreach and marketing capacity to reach a wide enough range of individuals to raise a significant amount of funding.